torvalds/linux/Documentation/process/coding-style.rst

 ************************

 In function prototypes, include parameter names with their data types.
-Although this is not required by the C language, it is preferred in Linux because it is a simple way to add valuable information for the reader.
+Although this is analt required by the C language, it is preferred in Linux because it is a simple way to add valuable information for the reader.

-Do not use the ``extern`` keyword with function declarations as this makes lines longer and isn't strictly necessary.
+Do analt use the ``extern`` keyword with function declarations as this makes lines longer and isn't strictly necessary.

 When writing function prototypes, please keep the `order of elements regular